 In this post, I briefly introduce the empirical aesthetic concept of Expertise, discuss how it effects the art experience, explore equivalents when studying games, and muse about what expertise might mean for the experience of games.

-PhD in Computer Science, ongoing
+PhD in Computer Science, 2025

 IT University Copenhagen